Frequently Asked Questions

 How is the Libertarian Party organized?

 The Libertarian Party has a national office in Washington, DC.
-There is a Libertarian National Committee (LNC) that meets at least once per quarter (3 months).
+There is a Libertarian National Committee (LNC) that meets at least once per quarter.
 The LNC consists of four officers, five at-large members, and nine regional representatives and alternates.
 They make strategic policy decisions and supervise our national staff.
 The LNC recognizes state party affiliates.
-There is a national convention every even-numbered year to elect the LNC and nominate the Presidential ticket when applicable.
+There is a national convention every even-numbered year to elect the LNC, make policy changes, and nominate the Presidential ticket when applicable.

 The Libertarian Party of Texas has an office in Austin near the UT campus.
 There is a State Libertarian Executive Committee of Texas (SLECT), also known as SLEC, composed of four officers and two representatives from each State Senate District.
-Williamson County is currently represented by State Senate District 5.
-Steven Harris and Erik Ellison are currently serving a two-year term as your representatives to the SLECT.
-There is a state convention the second Saturday of June in even-numbered years to elect SLECT members, and nominate statewide candidates.
+There is a state convention the second Saturday of June in even-numbered years to elect Officers and SLECT members, to make policy changes and nominate statewide candidates.

 What kind of offices do Libertarians run for and hold?